 It is also best to check what parking is available if going by car, because they do not all have a car park for use by visitors.

 To access the search room proof of identity is often required.
 This is usually an official document stating your name and address.
-If you are a member of the CARN (County Archive Research Network) this card is normally accepted as proof of identity.
+If you are a member of the CARN (County Archive Research Network) this reader's ticket is normally accepted as proof of identity, but not all Record Offices are members of the scheme, so they may issue with you with their own reader's ticket.

 Family Tree Resources > Record Offices